viaacode/sip-specification/sip_structure/index.md

 More specifically, the FCM owns two pictures of the Felis Catus Flamens lying on a sofa and one picture of the Felis Catus Flamens on its cat tree.

 The FCM views the Felis Catus Flamens itself as the IE of the SIP.
-They consider the two different environments in which the cat appears, as two separate representations of subIEs (i.e. lying on a sofa and sitting on a cat tree) since they have different metadata about both environments available.
+They consider the two different environments in which the cat appears, as two separate representations of the main IE and decide to nest that main IE into two separate IEs (i.e. lying on a sofa and sitting on a cat tree) since they have different metadata about both environments available.
-This approach results in one main IE (i.e. the Felis Catus Flamens), two sub-IEs (i.e. the cat lying on a sofa and sitting on a cat tree) and two representations, each representing one of the sub-IEs.
+This approach results in one main IE (i.e. the Felis Catus Flamens), further subdivided into two other IEs (i.e. the cat lying on a sofa and sitting on a cat tree) and two representations, each representing one of the IEs.
 One representation then consists of two pictures, while the other consists of one picture.

 <small>